Top 5 Alaska Bear Tours: 1 Lake Clark 2 Brooks Falls 3 Katmai 4 Juneau 5 Wrangell

 • Chance to see black bears and cubs

 Firstly, if you are lucky enough to arrive into the tiny harbour of Wrangell on the Alaska Marine Highway, then you should have already trained your eyes for wildlife encounters, as you scanned the waters for Humpbacks Whales and Orcas.
-Wrangell is a small compact town directly connected with the ocean.
-Infact, they have a wonderful facility for refitting and building boats and the wildlife operators who offer the Anan bear tours and Le Conte glacier tours; depart from the wooden jetty which is directly connected to your hotel – happy days!
+Wrangell is a small charming town directly connected with the ocean.
+Infact, they have a wonderful facility for refitting and building boats and the wildlife operators who offer the Anan bear tours and Le Conte glacier tours depart from the wooden jetty which is directly connected to your hotel – happy days in the Alaskan wilderness!

 About the Author